Keyboard shortcuts

 [[extends]]

 Pulls in definitions from another TOML file.
-The loaded file can contribute [[binary]], [[step-template]], and [[step-group]] entries.
+The loaded file can contribute [[binary]], [[prepare]], [[step-template]], and [[step-group]] entries.
 The sim file’s own declarations always win on name collision.
 Multiple [[extends]] blocks are supported and processed in order.

 KeyTypeDescription